ChallengeSY/nebunoid/editor.md

 * Minus sign: Goes backward one level

 ### Level editing controls
-In addition to highlighting controls mentioned above, mirror options can be adjusted by clicking on the brick count display.
+In addition to highlighting controls mentioned above, mirror options can be adjusted by clicking on the block count display.

-Brick "brushes" are managed on a per-level basis.
+Block "brushes" are managed on a per-level basis.
 A new brush can be easily made by clicking on the empty + sign.
 Existing brushes can be edited by right clicking as such.

+There can be a maximum of 35 brushes per level.
+There also exist automatically generated zap and bloom brushes (named after zap blocks and bloomed blocks made), which do not count against the 35 brush limit.

 #### Keyboard controls
 * 1-4: Quickly toggles a supported mirror control